-All access cards are encoded to expire at noon the Saturday after finals (5pm Friday for the end of the summer term).
+All access cards are encoded to expire at noon on the day following the last scheduled final exam for the semester.
 Returning residents authorized to stay in University apartments between semesters can come to Residential Life during finals week to get their card access extended.